taeyoungYoo/rvm-dataset/README.md

 # Dataset for Waste Classification

-This is a dataset for waste classification in reverse vending machine, consisting of 3,084 images.
+This is a dataset for waste classification in reverse vending machine (RVM), consisting of 3,084 images.
 We constructed and publish this dataset to serve as a baseline dataset of studies for `reverse vending machine`, and `waste classification`.
 The images are preprocessed only with cropping to focus on objects better.

+To construct our dataset, we built the prototype RVM and collected the resources on our own.
+The objects are recycling resources that can be found on Republic of Korea(south).

 The figure below is the samples of our dataset.
 ![](sample/github_data_sample.JPG)